 We describe these matters in our auditor's report unless law or regulation precludespublic disclosure about the matter or when in extremely rare circumstances we determinethat a matter should not be communicated in our report because the adverse consequences ofdoing so would reasonably be expected to outweigh the public interest benefits of suchcommunication.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2016 issuedby the Central Government of India in terms of sub-section (11) of section 143 of the Act(hereinafter referred to as the "Order") and on the basis of such checks of thebooks and records of the Company as we considered appropriate and according to theinformation and explanations given to us we give in the Annexure B a statement on thematters specified in paragraphs 3 and 4 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 ("theOrder'') issued by the Central Government of India in exercise of powers conferred bysub-section 11 of section 143 of the Act and on the basis of such checks of books andrecords of the Company as we considered appropriate and according to the information andexplanations given to us we give in the "Annexure-A" attached hereto ourcomments on the matters specified in the paragraphs 3 and 4 of the said Order.

 2. As required by Section 143(3) of the Act we report that: